 Da Silva involved at both ends as Rennes wins 1-0 at Nantes

-PARIS (AP) — Defender Damien Da Silva was involved at both ends of the field as Rennes won 1-0 away to Nantes to climb into sixth place in the French league on Sunday.
+Defender Damien Da Silva was involved at both ends of the field as Rennes won 1-0 at Nantes.

 He put Rennes ahead with a glancing header from forward Hatem Ben Arfa’s free kick after 13 minutes.
 Ben Arfa has set up both his goals this season.

 With Nantes pushing for an equalizer during a frantic second half, Da Silva appeared to block a goal-bound shot with his arm.
-Claims for a penalty were waved away by referee Ruddy Buquet, whose video assistants either did not spot the infraction or deemed it an accidental handball.
+Claims for a penalty were dismissed by referee Ruddy Buquet, whose video assistants either did not spot the infraction or deemed it an accidental handball.

 Then, in the closing stages, Da Silva made a legitimate block to keep Nantes at bay.